 In this scenario, what would you choose?

-a) Grab the first bag of chips you see on the kitchen counter
+a) Grab the bag of chips you see on the kitchen counter

-b) Have the leftover pizza on the top shelf in the fridge
+b) Have the leftover chicken on the top shelf in the fridge

-c) Dig way back in the fridge until you find some fruit hiding behind the pizza
+c) Dig way back in the fridge until you find some hidden fruit

 Here are a couple of healthy food swap examples for after work snacks:

-- Candy Bars: I’ll be honest chocolate is my cryptonite.
+- Candy Bars: I’ll be honest chocolate is my kryptonite.
 I just can’t live without it.
 As my dessert healthy food swap, I go for dark chocolate with lower sugar and less milk fat.
-There are also some sugar free and dairy free chocolate options that taste just as good as the original.
+There are also some sugar-free and dairy-free chocolate options that taste just as good as the original.